jamboree/co2/README.md

 ))
 ```

-Note that `break` is still needed if you don't want the control flow to go through the subsequnet cases, also note that `continue` **cannot** be used in `CO2_SWITCH` to continue the outer loop due to some implementation details.
+Note that `break` is still needed if you don't want the control flow to go through the subsequent cases, also note that `continue` **cannot** be used in `CO2_SWITCH` to continue the outer loop due to some implementation details.

 ## Difference from N4286